 People with anxiety often struggle to sleep so this has become another area that I specialise in.
 I find sleep fascinating.
 Not the actual act of sleeping (although I love a good sleep), but the mechanisms behind it, what’s happening in the brain and body whilst we’re asleep and the ways that it can become disturbed.

 No “about me” page is complete without details of my qualifications and what governing bodies I’m a member of.
 So here it is!

 I hold the gold standard for hypnotherapy qualifications (the Hypnotherapy Practitioner Diploma or HPD) in addition to a Diploma in Clinical Hypnotherapy (Dip.
-Hyp.), a Diploma in Hypnotherapy and Psychotherapy (DHP), an NLP Practitioner Diploma, and a Diploma in Anatomy & Physiology.
+Hyp.), a Diploma in Hypnotherapy and Psychotherapy (DHP), an Advanced Hypnotherapy Diploma (Adv.
+Hyp.
+Dip.), an NLP Practitioner Diploma, and a Diploma in Anatomy & Physiology.

 I attend both one-to-one and group supervision on a regular basis.
 I find supervision is invaluable and I have benefited greatly from it.

-I am a member of the National Council for Hypnotherapy (NCH), one of the main professional bodies for hypnotherapy in the UK, and adhere to their code of ethics and conduct.
-I have been awarded accreditation through the NCH due to my considerable practical experience in the profession.
-I am also a member of the Professional Hypnotherapy Network which strives to ensure that all of its members are kept up to date with the most recent hypnotherapy research through access to the International Journal of Clinical and Experimental Hypnosis.
+I am a member of the Professional Hypnotherapy Network which strives to ensure that all of its members are kept up to date with the most recent hypnotherapy research through access to the International Journal of Clinical and Experimental Hypnosis.

 So there we have it, that’s me in a (larger than planned) nutshell.
 If you would like to work with me, please do get in touch.